DerellLicht/BallDroppings/README.md

 an swf (Flash) file to store the sounds.
 On most browsers, the first call to the 'play sound' function would hang the page.

-So my primary modification will be to extract the sounds from the .swf file, and use conventional javascript functions to select and play those sounds.
+So my primary modification has been to extract the sounds from the .swf file, and use conventional javascript functions to select and play those sounds.
 That *should* make the program work with sound on all browsers.